sparklyballs/airvideohd/README.md

 We'd like to improve this container further so we've listed here a couple of future Roadmap items under consideration:

 + Version specification - Choose the latest or a specific numbered version of the Air Video Server HD binary to run
-+ Share creation via ENV - Setup one or more multimedia folders with open or limited access using environment vars
++ Share creation via ENV - Setup one or more media folders with open or limited access using environment vars

 #### Thanks
 This work is largely based off the existing projects put together by the Linuxserver.io guys.
 Go buy them a beer!